Conseil Européen des Jeunes Agriculteurs

 The Conseil Européen des Jeunes Agriculteurs (CEJA) ("European Council of Young Farmers") is an umbrella organisation gathering young farmers from all over Europe and is one of the key advocates for the agricultural sector in Europe.
-This non-profit organisation has, at present, 28 member organisations and one observer members from EU member states, representing around one million young farmers.
+This non-profit organisation currently has 33 member organisations from 22 EU member states and two observer members from non-EU countries, representing around two million young farmers.
 Its office is located in Brussels.

 History

 CEJA was founded in Rome, Italy in 1958.
 Through a series of bilateral contacts, organisations representing young farmers from the six initial members of the EEC set up a European organisation of young farmers in order to concentrate their action at the European level and to concretely participate in the realisation of European integration.
 To this end, a "Comité d’Entente" was set up, which was later renamed the "European Council of Young Farmers".

+In January 2024, CEJA was one of the 27 Brussel-based organisations selected to participate in the Strategic Dialogue on the Future of Agriculture, organised by European Commission president Ursula von der Leyen.